 -- Summary for the change parameters -- Actions in Sequence: -- Alter Procedure uspUpdateEmployeeHireInfo -- Warnings: -- Medium - The result script requires a user's analysis because the parameter type @CurrentFlag that has been changed, is used in uspUpdateEmployeeHireInfo procedure's body -- Referencing Objects: -- None

 The Warnings tab displays any potential problems, like changing a procedure or function type that cannot be applied, or changing a parameter that has been used elsewhere in the procedure’s or function’s body:

 The Sequence tab displays what operations, and in which order need to be done to change parameters.
 The list can be simply expanded and the operations can be checked one by one:

 The Dependencies tab displays a list of objects that need to be altered to work correctly with the changed parameters.
 ApexSQL Refactor shows all objects influenced by the change and automatically refactored to preserve database integrity:

-> Modifying SQL functions parameters and stored procedures doesn’t necessarily have to mean tumbling through the SQL database dependencies to update all dependencies manually, this free add in for SQL Server Management Studio and Visual Studio can do the job automatically.
+Modifying SQL functions parameters and stored procedures doesn’t necessarily have to mean tumbling through the SQL database dependencies to update all dependencies manually, this add in for SQL Server Management Studio and Visual Studio can do the job automatically.

-> February 27, 2015
+February 27, 2015